gabitzu3/BHIS_internship_notes_Gabi/daily_working_logs.md

 20:00-22:00

--finished the ubuntu vm
+- finished the ubuntu vm

--made a list with everything that was installed by me and Alex
+- made a list with everything that was installed by me and Alex

--edited labs
+- edited labs

--updated my labs and also Alex's labs with Tim's requierments
+- updated my labs and also Alex's labs with Tim's requierments

+---

 ### 06.08.2025 (5 hours and 45 minutes)